mgechev/blog.mgechev.com/_drafts/angular2-first-impressions.md

 >a library - a collection of functions which are useful when writing web apps.
 Your code is in charge and it calls into the library when it sees fit.
 E.g., jQuery.
 >frameworks - a particular implementation of a web application, where your code fills in the details.
 The framework is in charge and it calls into your code when it needs something app specific.
 E.g., durandal, ember, etc.

 I wouldn't call AngularJS 2.0 a library but it is much closer to library rather than AngularJS 1.x.
 Anyway, what matters mostly is that it is on top of web standards.
-It uses shadow DOM for better encapsulation of the directives, takes advantage of other things web components provide like custom elements, etc.
+It uses shadow DOM for better encapsulation of the directives, takes advantage custom elements, etc.

 ### Quick FAQ: